yoodyui/INC493/README.md

 Packages to interface with Veddar VESC motor controllers.
 See https://vesc-project.com/ for details

-This is a ROS2 implementation of the ROS1 driver using the new serial driver located in [transport drivers](https://github.com/ros-drivers/transport_drivers).

 ## How to test

 1. Clone this repository by `git clone -b humble https://github.com/yoodyui/INC493.git` into `src`.